 Federal Realty owns stock interests in taxable REIT subsidiaries.
 Each of these taxable REIT subsidiaries is taxable as a regular "C corporation."
-Federal Realty's share of any dividends received from these taxable REIT subsidiaries should qualify for purposes of the 95% gross income test but not for purposes of the 75% gross income test.
-Federal Realty does not anticipate that it will receive sufficient dividends from these taxable REIT subsidiaries to cause it to exceed the limit on non-qualifying income under the 75% gross income test.
+Federal Realty's share of any dividends received from these taxable REIT subsidiaries (and from any other corporation in which it owns an interest) should qualify for purposes of the 95% gross income test but not for purposes of the 75% gross income test.
+Federal Realty does not anticipate that it will receive sufficient dividends to cause it to exceed the limit on non-qualifying income under the 75% gross income test.